-This article was first featured on Fine Gardening magazine.
+This article was first featured in the Fine Gardening magazine.

-It was such a joy, and lots of work, when we moved to this house and found ourselves with an entire blank canvas to tackle - originally to the house only the beautiful boulders and one tree (on the left ) in the back of the yard.
-My first projects were to fence the backyard and I to plant some trees.
-Well, I did fenced the backyard but had to refrain to plant trees due to the septic pipes who run through the entire yard.
+It was such a joy and lots of work when we moved to this house and found ourselves with an entirely blank canvas to tackle - originally to the house, only the beautiful boulders and one tree (on the left ) in the back of the yard.
+My first projects were to fence the backyard and plant some trees.
+Well, I fenced the backyard but had to refrain from planting trees due to the septic pipes running through the entire yard.

-My husband has dedicated to grow an edible garden, first year he built only one bed, later he added two more.
-I have focused on design and growing plants.
-I admit I made quite a few mistakes in the beginning, I wanted to see everything blooming and shining quickly so I didn't give some plants the proper spacing, I planted invasive plants, plants that grew so much and fast, bottom line, I didn't have patience, or knowledge, when I started gardening, and soon enough it became overwhelmed to care for it, and throughout the years I started downsizing it.
+My husband has dedicated himself to growing an edible garden; in the first year, he built only one bed, but later, he added two more.
+I have focused on designing and growing plants.
+I admit I made quite a few mistakes in the beginning.
+I wanted to see everything blooming and shining quickly, so I didn't give some plants the proper spacing, I planted invasive plants, plants that grew so much and fast; bottom line, I didn't have patience or knowledge when I started gardening, and soon enough it became overwhelmed to care for it, and throughout the years I started downsizing it.

-It's a very sunny backyard, and for this reason I decided to have only one long flower bed in the back of the yard, and flower beds on the sides of the house.
+It's a very sunny backyard, so I decided to have only one long flower bed in the back of the yard, and flower beds on the sides of the house.

 Every now and then I have 'spontaneous' plants growing in my garden, thankfully, I think, for the birds who carry their seeds, some sees them only as weeds but I see beyond that, I see their textures, colors and beautiful shapes, and I let them be.

-Every time a deer wonders into our backyard, when hummingbirds visit, bees, butterflies, chipmunks, birds and squirrels I feel blessed.
-Our yard is destined to be a wildlife oasis, without them some of the joy of gardening would be missed.
+Every time a deer wanders into our backyard, when hummingbirds, bees, butterflies, chipmunks, birds, and squirrels visit, I feel blessed.
+Our yard is destined to be a wildlife oasis; without them, some of the joy of gardening would be missed.

-Of course, not all creatures are so welcomed, like this caterpillar eating my parsley.
-I couldn't kill it, specially after taking this close-up photo, so I removed the parsley and threw it on the edge of property and let the poor creature eat it up, and suffice with the scallion to flavor my food.
+Of course, not all creatures are so welcome, like this caterpillar eating my parsley.
+I couldn't kill it, especially after taking this close-up photo, so I removed the parsley and threw it on the edge of the property and let the poor creature eat it up, and suffice with the scallion to flavor my food.

 I love succulents, their beautiful and unique shapes and textures, and their resilience.